-In another pot, submerge the clean jars in water and sterilize by boiling as directed by the manufacturer, but for a minimum of 15 to 20 minutes.
+In another pot, submerge the clean jars in water and sterilize by boiling as directed by the manufacturer, but for a minimum of 15-20 minutes.
 Leave jars in the hot water until ready to fill.
 Wash and boil lids and rings according to manufacturer's directions.

 Wash the figs thoroughly in a large bowl or pot of cool tap water, removing any blemishes.
 Drain well, then wash again.
 Drain well and trim off stems.